 The Stanley Park Rose Garden is a large garden of mainly roses right in the middle of Stanley Park in Vancouver, Canada.

-The garden was created by the Kiwanis Club in 1920.
+The garden was created in 1920 by the Kiwanis Club.

 In addition to a few paved paths, there is grass around all the flower beds that you can walk on to get up close to see the roses in their full glory!

-Also in the Rose Garden is a large arbor that has climbing plants.
+Also in the Rose Garden is a large arbor that has climbing roses and plants.

 If you are visiting on the weekends, you can usually see a wedding party taking photos in the garden.
 So, in addition to just viewing the roses, it is a great location for taking photos!